 - Part 2: The World

 - The Universe: Gives an overview of what science knows about the universe.

-- Morality: Discusses ethics from a secular humanist point of view.
+- Ethics: Discusses ethics from a secular humanist point of view.

-- The Sense of Life: Treats “the” principal question of humanity: What is the meaning of life?
+- The Meaning of Life: Treats “the” principal question of humanity: What is the meaning of life?
 We also discuss where atheists go when they die.